 Your first stop in this quest is the Swamp Witch’s Hut, where you’ll need to ask the Old Beldame about the missing kid.
 In response, she’ll instantly bring up cannibalism, which… doesn’t exactly make her look less guilty.
-If you succeed at a [Perception 26] check, however, you’ll be able to discern whether the witch is lying or not.
+If you succeed at a [Perception 26] check, however, you’ll be able to discern whether the witch is lying or not, gaining some XP in the process.

 Well, that was a waste of time.
 Nothing to do now but return to Tuskdale and have a chat with Jenna, who should still be waiting in your throne room.
 When you talk to her, she’ll seem genuinely surprised that the witch didn’t abduct the boy before.
 By process of elimination, she concludes that an altercation between the two may have caused the scamp to run off to Candlemere Lake.